Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/ensemble.rst

+.. _ensemble:

 Ensemble Diagnostic
 ===================

 Description
 -----------

 In many areas of climate research, ensemble analysis is a standard approach to assess the robustness of model results and to quantify the uncertainty linked to numerical simulations.
 By combining multiple simulations, whether from different models, parameter choices, or perturbed initial conditions, ensemble methods provide more reliable estimates of the behaviour of the system being studied.

-The Ensemble diagnostic offers a set of tools to compute and visualise basic ensemble statistics, such as the mean and standard deviation.
+The **Ensemble** diagnostic offers a set of tools to compute and visualise basic ensemble statistics, such as the mean and standard deviation.
 These metrics help users examine both the typical response of the ensemble and the variability across its members, giving an indication of model agreement and the confidence that can be placed in the simulated fields.

-The ``Ensemble`` diagnostic supports ensemble analysis for 1D time series, 2D ``LatLon`` maps, and zonal sections ``LevLon``, with the option to use weighted statistics for multi-model ensembles.
+It supports ensemble analysis for 1D time series, 2D ``LatLon`` maps, and zonal sections ``LevLon``, with the option to use weighted statistics for multi-model ensembles.

-The idea is that timeseries data, 2D spatial maps, and zonal cross-sections should be pre-computed and stored as NetCDF files, which can then be loaded and merged into an ``xarray.Dataset`` for ensemble analysis.

 Classes
 -------

-This module contains three main analysis classes, namely ``EnsembleTimeseries``, ``EnsembleLatLon`` and ``EnsembleZonal``.
-Each analysis class is paired with a corresponding plotting class for visualising the computed statistics:
-``PlotEnsembleTimeseries``, ``PlotEnsembleLatLon`` and ``PlotEnsembleZonal``.
+There are three classes for the analysis:

-The ``EnsembleTimeseries`` class takes ``1D`` ``xarray.Dataset`` time series as input and computes the ensemble mean and standard deviation point-wise along the time axis, for both monthly and annual data.
+* **EnsembleTimeseries**: computes ensemble mean and standard deviation for 1D time series data.

-The ``PlotEnsembleTimeseries`` class takes ``1D`` ``xarray.Dataset`` time series as input and plots the ensemble mean together with the ±2 standard deviation envelope around the mean.
+  It handles both monthly and annual data, computing statistics point-wise along the time axis.
+  Results are saved as class attributes and as NetCDF files.

+* **EnsembleLatLon**: computes ensemble mean and standard deviation for 2D latitude-longitude spatial maps.
+  Results are saved as class attributes and as NetCDF files.

+* **EnsembleZonal**: computes ensemble mean and standard deviation for zonal-mean level-latitude cross-sections.
+  Results are saved as class attributes and as NetCDF files.

 .. note::

 The standard deviation is computed point-wise along the time axis.
 A reference time series can also be added to the plot.

-The ``EnsembleLatLon`` class takes ``2D`` ``LatLon`` ``xarray.Dataset`` fields as input and computes ensemble mean and standard deviation for spatial maps.
+There are three other classes for the plotting:

+* **PlotEnsembleTimeseries**: provides methods for plotting time series with ensemble mean and ±2 standard deviation envelope.
+  It supports adding a reference time series for comparison.

+  * **PlotEnsembleLatLon**: provides methods for plotting spatial maps of ensemble mean and standard deviation.
+  It generates separate maps for each statistic.

-The ``PlotEnsembleLatLon`` class takes ``2D`` ``LatLon`` ``xarray.Dataset`` fields as input and produces separate maps for the ensemble mean and the ensemble standard deviation.
+* **PlotEnsembleZonal**: provides methods for plotting zonal cross-sections of ensemble mean and standard deviation.

-The ``EnsembleZonal`` class takes zonal-mean ``Lev-Lon`` ``xarray.Dataset`` fields as input and computes ensemble mean and standard deviation for the given cross-sections.

-The ``PlotEnsembleZonal`` class takes zonal-mean ``Lev-Lon`` ``xarray.Dataset`` fields as input and plots the ensemble mean and standard deviation of the computed statistics.

 File structure
 --------------

 * The diagnostic is located in the ``aqua/diagnostics/ensemble`` directory, which contains both the source code and the command line interface (CLI) scripts.
-* Default configuration files are available in ``aqua/diagnostics/config/ensemble/config-global_biases.yaml``
+* Template configuration files are available in the ``aqua/diagnostics/templates/diagnostics/`` directory.
 * Notebooks are available in the ``notebooks/diagnostics/ensemble`` directory and contain examples of how to use the diagnostic.

 Input variables and datasets
 ----------------------------

-Before using the ``Ensemble`` module, a preprocessing step is required.
+Before using the Ensemble diagnostic, a preprocessing step is required.
 Input data must be loaded and merged using the ``Reader`` class via
 ``aqua.diagnostics.ensemble.util.reader_retrieve_and_merge``.
 The final merged dataset will contain all the requested ensemble members with appropriate metadata
 Alternatively, data can be provided as a list of NetCDF file paths and merged with ``merge_from_data_files``.